PH-F/idserver-sdk/README.md

 ### Communication (`communications`)

-This resources is responsible for dealing with the communications table in IDServer.
+This resources is responsible for dealing with the communications table in the IDServer.
 Like the `Address` one it requires a nested resource to work ("user" or "company"):

 ```php
 $communication = ids()->communications